Cobular/distest/README.md

 A small library used to write automated test for Discord bots.

-Bulk was written by [DXsmiley](https://github.com/DXsmiley), updated to the rewrite and modified a bit by [me](https://github.com/JacobCover)
+Test framework originally written by [DXsmiley](https://github.com/DXsmiley), update to the rewrite and re-worked UI done by [me](https://github.com/JacobCover)

 Just need to get command line stuff working reliably and this will be ready for a 0.1 pre-release.
 Until I get everything to a 1.0 though, expect the command line arguments and everything else to be volatile.
 In addition to the example here, my [main bot](https://github.com/JacobCover/ReplyBot) will be implementing this soon.